 Dr. Sue Ettinger is a practicing veterinary cancer specialist, international speaker, book author, and vlogger (video blogger).
-She is currently at the Veterinary Cancer Center in Norwalk, CT – part of the Compassion-First Pet Hospitals family of Hospitals.
 She is one of approximately 400 board-certified specialists in medical oncology in North America.
 She received her veterinary training at Cornell University College of Veterinary Medicine.
 She completed her residency in medical oncology at the Animal Medical Center in NYC in 2003.
 She has recently received awards for Exceptional Doctor Performance and the Public Relations Achievement.

 Also known as Dr Sue Cancer Vet®, Dr. Sue is the co-author of the Second Edition of The Dog Cancer Survival Guide, which is a best-selling book in small animal health for the last several years.
 She co-hosts the podcast The Pet Cancer Vet on radiopetlady.com.